microsoft/vscode-docs/blogs/2019/05/02/remote-development.md

 * Browser-based tools are useful in a variety of scenarios, but developers don't want to give up the richness and familiarity that desktop tools provide, or their existing locally installed tool chains.

-Worse (in our opinion!) developers had to sacrifice core VS Code experinces like IntelliSense (completions), linting, and debugging, in order to work against these environments.
+Worse (in our opinion!) developers had to sacrifice core VS Code experiences like IntelliSense (completions), linting, and debugging, in order to work against these environments.

 ## A Different Approach